|

 the rest of the world to buzz off.
 We are, after all, social beings and

-pretend they don’t.
-So if you want show your photographs to other folks -
+they don’t.
+So if you want show your photographs to other folks - and if

-and if you want them to be favorably impressed - you will almost certainly
+you want them to be favorably impressed - you will almost certainly have

 some extent.
 You may have to listen to a lot of pretentious nonsense, too.